CEAC333/Blockchain-Ethereum-Solidity/README.md

 ### Ethereum Accounts

 Account in Ethereum Network
-- Account Addess (like an email or username)
+- Account Address (like an email or username)
 - Public Key
 - Private Key